-As mentioned, we are cognisant of emigration and immigration, as well as internal mobility, affecting all societies globally.
-Nevertheless, our focus in this MIGNEX Background Paper is on development in relation to migration to Europe, while fully recognising that this is but one - and usually a relatively minor - way in which 'migration' may impact local development in different countries around the world.
+Our focus in this MIGNEX Background Paper is on development in relation to migration to Europe, while fully recognising that this is but one - and usually a relatively minor - way in which 'migration' may impact local development in different countries around the world.
 As we discuss in Box 1, when referring to migration in this paper, we focus on international migration not internal migration, which is an explicit limitation in the scope of our work (but see, for example, Skeldon, 2006 and 2017; King and Skeldon, 2010).